 After a public bidding process, a team of two firms was selected for Concept Design: Gustafson Guthrie Nichol (GGN) as Landscape Architect and Graham Baba as Architect.
 The final design integrates citizen priorities like public safety, increased lighting, public spaces where people want to spend time, and the resident-directed plaza priorities like shade, fountains, and event space.
 The plaza design even includes 54 parking spots for senior and disabled patrons.

-At the July 5, 2016 City Council meeting, Council approved City funding of $3 million with the expectation the Downtown Plaza Committee will raise a total of $9 million to complete the $12 million total project.
+At the July 5, 2016 City Council meeting, Council approved City funding of $3 million with the expectation the Downtown Plaza Committee will raise nearly $9 million to complete the $11.9 million total project.
 Get an update on current fundraising totals.

 In October 2016, the SEPA (State Environmental Protection Act) process for the project began and are expected to be completed in December.
 The City does not anticipate any major findings as they conducted a major geotechnical survey of the property before they began final design work.
 City engineers have been working with local utility companies on their utility relocation plans.